netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 >
 >Custom scripts are Python code and exist outside of the official NetBox code base, so they can be updated and changed without interfering with the core NetBox installation.
 And because they're completely custom, there is no inherent limitation on what a script can accomplish.

-The official documentation for Custom Scripts referenced above is **the** best source of information on the subject and (as with all modules in this course), this module is meant to compliment the official docs.
+The official documentation for Custom Scripts referenced above is **the best source of information** on the subject and (as with all modules in this course), this module is meant to compliment the official docs.
 A quick internet search will also bring up plenty of examples that you can use or get inspiration from for your own scripts.

 ## Adding Custom Scripts to NetBox
 To add custom scripts to your NetBox installation, scripts should be saved to `/opt/netbox/netbox/scripts`.
-If you navigate to **Other --> Scripts** in the Web UI before you add any, then you will see a message saying **No Scripts Found**

-If you are running NetBox Docker then you will find in your `docker-compose.yml` file the local directory `./scripts` on the host you are running docker-compose is mounted as a volume in the NetBox container:
+If you are running NetBox Docker then you will find in your `docker-compose.yml` file the local directory `./scripts` on the host you are running docker-compose on, is mounted as a volume in the NetBox container:

 ```
     volumes: